‘A Neighbor’s Choice’: Reform Alliance’s Erin Haney

 When spending taxpayer money on criminal justice, it is counterproductive and wasteful to enact policies that create more criminals, rather than enacting policies that reduce the incidence of crime.
-Taxpayers do not always benefit from sending low-risk offenders, especially first-time nonviolent felons, to prison.
-In prison, the offender is surrounded by other felons and removed from his family and community.
+Communities do not benefit from locking up low-risk offenders.
+In prison, the offender is surrounded by hardened criminals and removed from his family and community.
 Because the offender is unable to work and earn income, he may be unable to pay adequate restitution to the victim of the crime.
-Moreover, when he is released, he will be forced to transition back to life outside of prison, with the additional stigma of having been sent to prison.
-If he does not transition effectively, the state will quite possibly have transformed a low-risk nonviolent offender into a career criminal.
-In effect, taxpayers will have spent more money to become less safe.
+Moreover, when he is released, he will face a tough transition back to life outside of prison due to regulatory barriers to reentry.
+If he does not transition effectively, the state may have facilitated the development of a low-risk nonviolent offender into a career criminal.
+In effect, taxpayers will have spent more money to make their communities less safe.

 As Mark Earley and Newt Gingrich have noted, “[j]ust as a student’s success isn’t measured by his entry into high school but by his graduation…celebrating taking criminals off the street with little thought to their imminent return to society is foolhardy.”

 Probation presents an alternative to incarceration for certain low-risk offenders, and it carries three advantages when implemented appropriately.
-First, instead of sending the low-risk offender to prison, probation allows him a chance to remain in the community, which keeps family structures together, keeps a potentially productive worker available in the workforce, and allows the offender to be rehabilitated without suffering the stigma of having been in prison.
+First, instead of sending low-risk offenders to prison, probation allows a chance to remain in the community, which keeps family structures together, workers available to the workforce, and allows offenders to be rehabilitated.

-Secondly, because probation allows an offender to keep a job and earn income, it increases the likelihood that the offender will be able to pay proper restitution to the victim of his crime.
+Secondly, because probation allows offenders to keep jobs and earn income, it increases the likelihood that they will be able to pay proper restitution to victims.

 Probation can be made particularly efficient through the use of risk assessments, which are inventories containing questions designed to predict whether the individual will recidivate.
 The risk factors inquired about may include age, criminal record, employment status, history of substance use, and age of first offense.
 A risk assessment instrument can be administered when an offender begins probation to determine the appropriate level of supervision.